Kolyunya/afdns/README.md

 `docker run --detach --tty --net=host --restart=always --name=afdns kolyunya/afdns`

+## Blacklist source selection
+You can select the source to get hosts blacklist from.
+Two sources are available at the moment: [amalgamated hosts file](https://github.com/StevenBlack/hosts) (default) and [hpHosts](http://hosts-file.net/).
+Corresponding commands are `afdns-update-ahf` and `afdns-update-hph`.
+After running any of these commands the blacklist will be updated and the corresponding source will be set as default.

 ## Custom blacklist management
 You can add and remove hosts to a custom blacklist.
 You can also backup the entire blacklist.